jpfxgood/dashboard/README.md

 At the moment it supports data from parsing the syslog (SyslogDataTable), system process statistics from psutil (ProcDataTable), and data from the results of an Elasticsearch query (ElasticsearchDataTable) which can provide acesss to data collected by Elastic Beats like metricbeat for example.

+There is a special type of data table which pulls data remotely from another system RemoteDataTable, you configure it with the ssh path to the server and the specification for the data table you want to generate and pull from there.

+It will create a connection to that machine and install dashboard there using pip (or you can pre-install the current version in that user's ~/.local/bin directory).

+It assumes that you have set a password for the ssh server target in your local keyring, the python keyring package comes with a command line tool where you can just say "keyring set servername username" and it will prompt you for the password and install it into the system keyring.
+This way no passwords have to be in any configuration.

+It runs the dashboard utility on the target system with the option --server which provides a simple protocol over stdin/stdout to configure tables get their contents as json and refresh them as needed.

+When the local dashboard shuts down it will shut down all of the remote dashboards.

 There are several graph types BarGraph, LineGraph (also supports area mode), PieGraph, and TableGraph all of these support multiple series on the same graph.

 The dashboard is configured using a JSON config file and has a series of pages and each page can be configured into multiple panels containing multiple graphs.